-Thirty-three undergraduate students in nursing (USINs) also started at the LCCH in January.
+Thirty-three undergraduate students in nursing (USINs) also started at the QCH in January.
 The USINs have been employed as part of CHQ’s new ‘Creating Our Workforce’ program.

 Ms Nowlan said the $1.9million program allowed student nurses to gain invaluable paediatric experience before entering the workforce.